Convair B-36 Peacemaker: World War II and after

-The B-36 from the outset faced the widespread introduction of opposing jet fighters.
-The Boeing B-47 Stratojet, its jet engined counterpart, did not become fully operational until 1953, and lacked the range to attack the Soviet Union from North America without aerial refueling and could not carry the huge Mark 16 hydrogen bomb.
+The B-36 from the outset faced the widespread introduction of opposing jet fighters, and was relegated to an "interim" role pending delivery of jet alternatives.
+The Boeing B-47 Stratojet, its jet-engined counterpart, did not become fully operational until 1953, and lacked the range to attack the Soviet Union from North America without aerial refueling and could not carry the huge Mark 16 hydrogen bomb.

 The other American piston bombers of the day, the Boeing B-29 Superfortress and Boeing B-50 Superfortress, were also too limited in range.
 Intercontinental ballistic missiles did not become sufficiently reliable until the early 1960s.
-Until the Boeing B-52 Stratofortress became operational in 1955, the B-36 was the primary nuclear weapons delivery vehicle of the SAC.
+Until the Boeing B-52 Stratofortress became operational in 1955, the B-36 was the primary nuclear weapons-delivery vehicle of the Strategic Air Command (SAC).

 Convair touted the B-36 as the "aluminum overcast", a so-called "long rifle", giving SAC truly global reach.
-During General Curtis LeMay's tenure as head of SAC (1949–57), the B-36 formed the heart of the Strategic Air Command.
+During General Curtis LeMay's tenure as head of SAC (1949–57), the B-36 formed the heart of SAC.
 Its maximum payload was more than four times that of the B-29 and exceeded that of the later B-52.

 The B-36 was slow and could not refuel in midair, but could fly missions to targets 3400 mi away and stay aloft as long as 40 hours.
-Moreover, the B-36 was believed to have "an ace up its sleeve": a phenomenal cruising altitude for a piston-driven aircraft, made possible by its huge wing area and six engines, putting it out of range of most interceptors, as well as ground-based anti-aircraft guns.
+Moreover, the B-36 was believed to have "an ace up its sleeve", a phenomenal cruising altitude for a piston-driven aircraft, made possible by its huge wing area and six engines, putting it out of range of most interceptors, as well as ground-based antiaircraft guns.